PRACTICE

 • 2000

-RAIA National Sustainable Architecture Commendation for Institute of Languages
+RAIA National Sustainable Architecture Commendation.
+Institute of Languages, University of NSW, Randwick NSW

-RAIA NSW Ecologically Sustainable Design Commendation Institute of Languages
+RAIA NSW Ecologically Sustainable Design Commendation.
+Institute of Languages, University of NSW, Randwick NSW

-RAIA NSW Lloyd Rees Award for Outstanding Civic Design – University of New South Wales Campus Plan
+RAIA NSW Lloyd Rees Award for Outstanding Civic Design.
+University of New South Wales Campus Plan, Kensington NSW

-RAIA Francis Greenway Award, Conservation & Adaptive Re-Use – Commedation – Customs House, Circular Quay, Sydney
+RAIA Francis Greenway Awards Commendation for Conservation & Adaptive Re-Use.
+Customs House, Circular Quay NSW

 • 1999

-National Trust Heritage Award Sydney Harbour Bridge Climb
+National Trust Heritage Award.
+Sydney Harbour Bridgeclimb, Sydney NSW

-NSW Tourism Council Award for Excellence – BridgeClimb, Sydney
+NSW Tourism Council Award for Excellence.
+Sydney Harbour Bridgeclimb, Sydney NSW

-RAIA Award for Conservation and Adaptive Res-Use Sydney Harbour Bridge Climb
+RAIA Award for Conservation and Adaptive Re-Use.
+Sydney Harbour Bridgeclimb, Sydney NSW

 • 1995

-The Illuminating Engineering Society of Australia – Certificate of Commendation.
-Australian Stock Exchange, Sydney
+The Illuminating Engineering Society of Australia, Certificate of Commendation.
+Australian Stock Exchange, Sydney NSW

-RAIA NSW Greenway Merit Award for Architecture – Royal Edward Victualling Yard, Pyrmont, Sydney
+RAIA NSW Greenway Merit Award for Architecture.
+Royal Edward Victualling Yard, Pyrmont NSW

-Prime Minister’s Urban Design Award – Commendation.
-University of New South Wales Campus Plan, Randwick, Sydney
+Prime Minister’s Urban Design Awards Commendation.
+University of New South Wales Campus Plan, Kensington NSW

 • 1994

-RAIA National Environmental Award Advanced Technology Centre, University of Newcastle
+RAIA National Environmental Award.
+Advanced Technology Centre, University of Newcastle, Newcastle NSW